chenghanc/mAP_eval/README.md

 - Modify `separator_key='...'` in `pred_yolo2json.py`
 - Run the code `demo-baby.py` and Yolo Darknet Detection/GT files will be converted to pycocotools json format
+  - It might be a good idea to rename the file names, e.g. `train1.jpg, train2.jpg, ... train5011.jpg`
 - Run the code `demo-mAP.py`  and mAP will be shown on screen

 <details><summary><b>CLICK ME</b> - mAP with COCO API</summary>